 Live Bitcoin Value and Market Cap

-The live price of Bitcoin varies from moment to moment as it’s dictated by the balance of buyers and sellers on exchanges, which is in constant flux.
-Given Bitcoin’s volatility, its live price can change by a large amount in a very short space of time.
+Given Bitcoin’s volatility, the live BTC value can change by a large amount in a very short time.
 The market cap of Bitcoin is equal to the price of Bitcoin multiplied by the number of BTC in circulation.
 The current Bitcoin price is EUR.
 The price has changed by EUR in the past 24 hours on trading volume of EUR.
 The market rank of Bitcoin is based on a market capitalization of EUR.
 Bitcoin has a circulating supply of .
 The highest recorded Bitcoin price is EUR.
 And the lowest recorded BTC price is EUR.
-Max supply is BTC.
+The maximum supply is BTC.

 Bitcoin Price FAQ